Jollerprutt/proxmox-node/README.md

 | `Nodes` |leave as default|
 | `Enable` |leave as default|

-## 3. Qotom Multi NIC Network Setup - Typhoon-01
+## 3. Configure Qotom Multi NIC Network Setup - Typhoon-01
 Qotom hardware is unlike a Intel Nuc or any other single network NIC host (including Synology Virtual Machines) because a Qotom has two or more network NICs.
 In the following setup we use a Qotom Mini PC model Q500G6-S0 which is a 6x port Gigabit NIC PC router.

 If you are using a Qotom 4x Gigabit NIC model then you CANNOT create LAGS/Bonds because you do not have enough ports.
 So configure Proxmox bridges only.